ygweygyigyigyigerig/Mine_Hyprland_dots/.github/README.md

 # Disclaimer
 This project is still under development.
-Some configurations may not work (because I could paste them wrongly) or It could miss few dependencies (since knowing my self there's vey high chance I forgot about them) there's also (not as big tho) chance of installe/setup script breaking, and changes will be made over time.
-If you encounter any issues, feel free to DM me on discord, and I'll do my best to assist.
+Most things should work flawlessly but if you encounter any issues, feel free to DM me on discord, and I'll do my best to assist.

 My Discord user name is : szymonschabiak